 Hospitality businesses understandably have a lot on their plate right now.
-There’s staff shortages, supply chain issues, feeding the vulnerable and consumer price inflation soaring past 10% this July - the highest it has been in 40 years.
-Despite all these issues, the public sector is still tasked with providing cheap and nutritious meals which often means sustainability can be put on the back burner.
+There’s staff shortages, supply chain issues, and consumer price inflation soaring past 10% last July - the highest it has been in 40 years.
+Despite all these issues, the hospitality sector is still tasked with meeting consumer demand and making a decent turnover, which often means sustainability can be put on the back burner.

 We are here to tell you that the two can go hand in hand.
-We have seen first hand how sustainability brings value to our customers.
-Read on to find out how.
+We have seen how sustainability brings value to our customers.
+Read on to find out how!